The Holt Family at Holt Ranch - David, Rachel, George & Maggie

 David has also been deeply involved in our nation’s presidential election process, having authored laws to move Oklahoma’s presidential primary date and to preserve the integrity of the Electoral College process.
 In 2012, the voters of Oklahoma elected David to the nation’s Electoral College.
 David had previously served as a member of two Oklahoma delegations to the Republican National Convention.
 In the 2016 election, David served as Oklahoman chairman of U.S. Senator Marco Rubio’s presidential campaign.

 David has been an ambassador for Oklahoma around the world.
 In 2012, he served as a member of a delegation to China and Taiwan sponsored by the U.S. State Department and the American Council of Young Political Leaders.
 In 2015, he hosted an ACYPL delegation from China in Oklahoma City.
 In 2016, he was invited to speak on a panel in Doha, Qatar.
-He has also been accepted as a participant in the 2016 young leaders conference of the Council for the United States and Italy.
+He was also selected to participate in the 2016 young leaders conference of the Council for the United States and Italy, held in Naples, Italy.

 David’s public service experience is deep and has served his constituents well.
 After his graduation from college, during which time he interned for Oklahoma Congressmen J.C.
 Watts and Ernest Istook, David’s path of public service led him first to the U.S. Capitol.
 There, he served the U.S. House Speaker during a time period that included the 9/11 attacks.
 David then spent two years in the White House of President George W. Bush, serving as a liaison to Congress.
 In 2004, driven by a desire to bring his unique experiences home, he returned to Oklahoma City to coordinate the state’s efforts to re-elect President Bush.